-7. To facilitate the effectiveness of the Committee's policy deliberations and the clarity of its communications, participants observe a blackout period on monetary policy communication that begins on the Tuesday morning of the week prior to each regularly-scheduled FOMC meeting and ends at midnight Eastern Time on the Thursday following the meeting.
+To facilitate the effectiveness of the Committee's policy deliberations and the clarity of its communications, participants will observe a blackout period on monetary policy communications in conjunction with each regularly scheduled FOMC meeting. blackout period will begin at midnight Eastern Time seven days before the beginning of the meeting-for example, if the FOMC meeting is scheduled to begin on a Tuesday, the blackout period will begin at the start of the preceding Tuesday-and will end at midnight Eastern Time on the next day after the meetingfor example, if the FOMC meeting ends on a Wednesday, the blackout period will end at the end of Thursday.
 During each blackout period, participants refrain from expressing their views about macroeconomic developments or monetary policy issues in meetings or conversations with members of the public.